Promise Brand Thunderbolt Computer Storage Devices

 Promise Single-Drive ThunderBolt Backup Drives

 As a company Promise really isn't into the consumer hardware space at all.
-They're strictly a high-end, high-performance company catering to the most demanding data storage and transfer markets who are far more likely to use rack-mount arrays for businesses than anything for the consumer space.
+They're strictly a high-end, high-performance company catering to the most demanding data storage and transfer markets who are far more likely to use rack-mount arrays for businesses and Audio / Video editing studios than anything for the consumer space.